DragunWF/TypeRacer-Bot/README.md

 - After that, if you want to override the default settings set for the bot.
 You can go to `data/settings.json` to change the values.

+## Status

+Currently, most of this bot's main features are complete.
+There's still some things that I've thinking about adding in the future, so it'll still get some updates from time to time.
+Just don't expect it to get frequent updates on a consistent time basis.

 ## Contact

-- If you want to give me feedback or suggestions on the bot you can contact me via discord, my discord tag is **DragonWF#9321**.
+If you want to give me feedback or suggestions on the bot you can contact me via discord, my discord tag is **DragonWF#9321**.